afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w2-notes.md

 > **Do we really need linearization for nonlinear Kalman Filtering ?**

 **Summary**
-- The EKF uses analytical local linearization and, as a result, is sensitive to linearization erros
+- The EKF uses analytical local linearization and, as a result, is sensitive to linearization error
 - For highly nonlinear systems, the EKF estimate can diverge and become unreliable
 - Computing complex Jacobian matrices is an error-prone process and must be done w/ substantial care